Do you feel like you’re losing your son or daughter?

 At that meeting, the first thing that happened was she requested an apology.

-Having read the Guide, Harv was ready.
-He didn’t let his “doormat alarm” go off (see Chapter 5), but instead offered such a good apology that his daughter wept with relief.
+Having been a member of the program for a little while, Harv was ready.
+He didn’t let his “doormat alarm” go off, but instead offered such a good apology that his daughter wept with relief.

-Does every parent who reads the Guide see such dramatic results?
+Does every parent who gains access to the powerful resources in the Reconnection Club see such dramatic results?
+Not necessarily.
+Does every member actually practice the tools they’re exposed to?
 Probably not.
-Does every reader actually practice the tools they read about?
-Again, probably not.
-Harv was diligent in applying what he learned in the program.
-He didn’t just read the Guide.
-He studied and practiced it.
+Harv was diligent in applying what he learned.

-The Guide and the accompanying program are for those who are tired of waiting around for someone or something to change.
-It’s for parents who are ready to take ownership and responsibility for the quality of their relationship with their adult child(ren).
+The Reconnection Club is essentially an online school for parents who are tired of waiting around for someone or something to change.
+This program is for parents who are ready to overcome confusion and despair, and take ownership and responsibility for the quality of their relationship with their adult child(ren).